RikKierkels/quotator/README.md

 ### QA

 - The client application is hosted on [Zeit](https://zeit.co/) [Now](https://github.com/zeit/now).
-Commits to the master branch trigger a pipeline that validates (lint & test) the application before building and deploying it.
+Commits to the master branch trigger a deployment that will validate (lint & test), build and deploy the client.
 - There are two git hooks.
 The first hook formats files before each commit.
 The second hook validates the application before each push.
 - Unit tests have been included to test the business logic within the components and services.
 The test setup is based on the first two chapters of [The Art of Unit Testing, Third Edition](https://www.manning.com/books/the-art-of-unit-testing-third-edition).
 - Components are tested in isolation of the Angular Framework.
 This avoids testing third party Angular code and ensures we test "one thing".
 Read more about this [here](https://medium.com/@marko.bjelac/unit-testing-angular-testbed-considered-harmful-7e2bb8f32586).